ArduPilot/ardupilot_wiki/plane/source/docs/guide-four-channel-plane.rst

 The next step is to get the reversals right.
 You should connect the battery (with propeller removed) and turn on your RC transmitter.
-Now switch to MANUAL mode and disable the output safety (if enabled).
+Now switch to MANUAL mode and disable the safety switch (if fitted).

 At this point your RC transmitter should have control of your 3 control surfaces (aileron, elevator and rudder).
 You should now adjust